Estimators work out how much it will cost for a company to supply products and services to its clients.

 You would use computer software to carry out some of these tasks, and to keep records, prepare work schedules and write reports.
 You might also deal with the maintenance and renovation costs once buildings are in use.

 It would be important to have a good knowledge of construction methods and materials.
-You’d also need to understand Building Regulations and other legal guidelines.
+You would also need to understand Building Regulations and other legal guidelines.

 You would supervise and direct operations on a construction project to make sure the building or structure is completed safely, on time and within the budget.